deathau/snippet-commands-obsidian/README.md

 A plugin for [Obsidian](https://obsidian.md) to add all your CSS snippets as commands, accessible from the command pallette and even assignable to hotkeys!

+**Important** If your snippets change while Obsidian is running, there is also a command to "Reload all snippet commands"

 ### Compatibility